quadproduction/quadpype/src/quadpype/hosts/tvpaint/tvpaint_plugin/plugin_code/README.md

 Current implementation is based on websocket protocol, using json-rpc communication (specification 2.0).
 Project is in beta stage, tested only on Windows.

-To be able to load plugin, environment variable `WEBSOCKET_URL` must be set otherwise plugin won't load at all.
+To be able to load plugin, environment variable `QUADPYPE_WEBSOCKET_URL` must be set otherwise plugin won't load at all.
 Plugin should not affect TVPaint if python server crash, but buttons won't work.

 ## Requirements - Python server
 - python >= 3.6